George Floyd death: Protesters pour into DC for city's largest demonstration yet

+Remarkable scenes are again playing out in the United States as huge crowds again protest the death of George Floyd at the hands of police officers.

-Thousands of protesters streamed into the nation's capital on Saturday (US time) for what was expected to be the city's largest demonstration yet against police brutality, while George Floyd was remembered in his North Carolina hometown, where hundreds of mourners lined up to pay their respects.
+In Washington, Black Lives Matter organisers say they are hoping to draw a million protesters.
+Thousands of protesters streamed into the nation's capital on Saturday (US time) for what was expected to be the city's largest demonstration yet against police brutality.

+And new footage shows thousands of people in Philadelphia protesting against racism and police brutality.

+Video from NBC10 Philadelphia shows an enormous crowd in the heart of the city.

 Military vehicles and officers in fatigues closed off much of downtown Washington to traffic before the planned march, which authorities estimated would attract up to 200,000 people outraged by Floyd's death 12 days ago at the hands of police in Minneapolis.